 I know, right?!?
 SO easy.

-This glaze may be made a couple of days in advance, but it needs to be refrigerated to prevent mold from growing in it.
+You can make the glaze a couple of days in advance, but keep it refrigerated to prevent mold from growing in it.
 You may need to reconstitute it with a little hot water if it grows too thick while it sits, too.
 Just add a tablespoon of hot water and whisk it in if the glaze becomes too thick.
 The syrup should be thick, but not as thick as the light corn syrup it’s made with.
 When your brush is lifted from it, the syrup should run off fluidly, but the latter drips should fall reluctantly from the brush.

 I hope that made sense.
 I broke out all of my Walt Whitman writing right there.